vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam.md

 For this reason the venerable Badarāyaṇa,
 when he has occasion to refute the heterodox doctrines of Kanāda, Akṣapada, the Buddha etc. as inimical to the Way of the Veda,
-also refutes the Pancarãtra in his Sutra:
+also refutes the Pancarãtra in his Sutra (BrS.
+2.2.42.):
-"Because of the impossibility of origin."
+"Because of the impossibility of origin.
 </details>

 <details><summary>मूलम्</summary>